optimisticben/op-replica/README.md

 ## Resource requirements

-The `data-tansport-layer` should run with 1 CPU and 256Mb of memory.
+The `data-transport-layer` should run with 1 CPU and 256Mb of memory.

 The `l2geth` process should run with 1 or 2 CPUs and between 4 and 8Gb of memory.